Can Ellanse Really Be Removed Once Injected?

 Dr. Liu explains: "Ellanse complications can be particularly distressing because patients are told there is nothing that can be done.
 They may wait months hoping the problem will improve, only to find the encapsulation has progressed further.
 Early assessment is always preferable."

-The Solution: Ultrasound-Guided Pinhole Extraction
+The Solution: Ultrasound (Ultrasonography)-Guided Pinhole Extraction

 Why Ultrasound Is Essential